orsinium/art.orsinium.dev/content/posts/poetry/sun.md

 date: 2024-10-16
 ---

-An aatempt into a self-confidence verse, in the spirit of bands like Adelitas Way.
+An attempt into a self-confidence verse, in the spirit of bands like Adelitas Way.
 Also, it's more heavy on pop-cultural references that usual.
 How many can you get?

 ---